Mathematics, Statistics & Geometry

 Frequently Asked Questions

-An arithmetic sequence is a list of numbers where the difference between any two consecutive terms is constant.
-For example: 2, 5, 8, 11... (difference is 3).
+It is a progression of numbers where the mathematical difference between any two consecutive terms remains constant.
+For example: 2, 5, 8, 11 (where the constant difference is 3).

-Use the formula aₙ = a₁ + (n-1)d, where a₁ is the first term, n is the position, and d is the common difference.
+By using the formula aₙ = a₁ + (n-1)d, where a₁ represents the starting value, n represents the target position, and d represents the constant interval.